dmd-program/dmd-100-book/README.md

     ```
     This command performs two steps:
     *   `vitepress build docs`: Compiles the Markdown files and VitePress application into static HTML, CSS, and JavaScript files in the `.vitepress/dist` directory.
-    *   `node scripts/generate-content-api.mjs`: After the build, this script runs automatically to generate a `content-api.json` file (likely placed in the build output directory).
-This API file probably contains metadata or structured content extracted from the Markdown files, which can be used by the frontend or other services.
+    *   `node scripts/generate-content-api.mjs`: After the build, this script runs automatically to generate a `content-api.json` file at the following url: `/api/content-api.json`.

 2. The contents of the `.vitepress/dist` directory are ready to be deployed to any static hosting provider (like Netlify, Vercel, GitHub Pages, etc.).